 Then, we break down some examples of accident scenarios featuring negligence which may form the foundation of a personal injury claim.

 Our guide will also look at how compensation is calculated.
+Herniated disc compensation amounts are partly dictated by the severity of your injury.
 We will also look at the different heads which make up your claim.
 We will also look at a case study examining a hypothetical slipped disc claim in detail.
 Towards the end of the guide, we will provide information on No Win No Fee agreements and cover some common questions about this kind of injury.

-You have up to 3 years to claim after suffering or learning of you suffering a slipped disc injury through negligence For children or victims lacking mental capacity, somebody else could represent them as a litigation friend.
+You have up to 3 years to claim after suffering or learning that you suffered a slipped disc injury through negligence For children or victims lacking mental capacity, somebody else could represent them as a litigation friend.

 If, by the time a child turns 18 a claim hasn’t been made on their behalf, they then have until their 21st birthday to make a claim for themselves.
 The time limit for a personal injury claim will also restart if the victim regains the mental capacity to claim on their own behalf.